Try this Edamame Avocado Dip recipe, if you’re bored with the same easy avocado dip recipes for your Cinco De Mayo party or Taco Tuesdays.

 - Salt and pepper to taste

-- In food processor or high speed blender, combine all ingredients for the edmame and avocado dip.
+- In a food processor or high-speed blender, combine all ingredients for the edamame and avocado dip.
 Blend on medium setting until the dip appetizer is nice and smooth.

 Dietary Exchanges: 1 vegetable, 1/2 fat

 Picture and recipe used with permission of author.